Top 10+ Things to Do On The North Shore O’ahu Hawaii

 One of the last minute additions to my trip was a chocolate tour and tasting at a Kamananui Cacao Orchard.
 As it turns out, it was a very new tour when I did it, but if you like chocolate, I would highly recommend this tour.

-The tour takes you through an actual cacao farm, where you see all the pods hanging from the trees.
-You’ll also get a history of cacao trees on the island, because they aren’t actually native!
+The tour takes you through an actual cacao farm, where you see all the cacao pods hanging from the trees.
+You’ll also get a history of cacao trees on the island and how they came to grow on Hawaii, because they aren’t actually native!

 And of course you’ll have a full tasting experience, but there’s more than just chocolate to taste!
 You try other local Hawaiian crops (like sugar cane!), and the chocolate bean at different stages along the way (some are better tasting than others!).